Rupee turns flat at 84.07 against US dollar in early trade

-The rupee stayed flat at 84.07 against the US dollar in early trade on Thursday amid elevated crude oil prices and continuous withdrawal of foreign funds from capital market.
+The rupee stayed in a straightjacket for yet another week, trading at its near all-time low of 84.07 against the US dollar on Friday amid firm American currency and unprecedented foreign fund outflow.

-However, the local unit found some cushion as the dollar retreated from its higher level while the domestic equity markets indicated a recovery, forex traders said.
+Forex traders said, the indication of some recovery in domestic equity markets prevented the fall in the local unit.

-At the interbank foreign exchange, the rupee opened at 84.06 against the greenback and slipped 1 paisa to trade at previous day's closing level in initial deals.
+At the interbank foreign exchange, the local currency opened at 84.07 against the greenback, trading flat at previous day's closing level in initial deals.

-On Wednesday, the rupee had settled with a marginal gain of 1 paisa at 84.07 against the US dollar.
+Analysts said the selling rush by foreign investors in pursuit of better gains from the Chinese market has been preventing the rupee's recovery, while higher US treasury yields have triggered the fear of slower interest rate cut by the Federal Reserve.

-Analysts said the selling rush by foreign investors in pursuit of better gains from the Chinese market has been preventing rupee's recovery, while higher US treasury yields has triggered the fear of slower interest rate cut by the Federal Reserve.
+Also, uncertain geopolitical scenario ahead of the US presidential election steered investors towards safe-haven bets, they added.

-Amid uncertain geopolitics weeks ahead of the US presidential election also steered investors towards safe-haven bets, they said.
+Meanwhile, the dollar index, which gauges the greenback's strength against a basket of six currencies, was higher by 0.03 per cent at 103.95.

-Meanwhile, the dollar index, which gauges the greenback's strength against a basket of six currencies, fell marginally by 0.07 per cent but remained elevated at 104.20.
+Brent crude, the international benchmark, climbed 0.24 per cent to $74.56 per barrel in futures trade.

-Brent crude, the international benchmark, rose 1.27 per cent to $75.91 per barrel in futures trade.
+Foreign institutional investors (FIIs) were net sellers in the capital markets on Thursday, as they offloaded shares worth Rs 5,062.45 crore, according to exchange data.

-Foreign institutional investors (FIIs) were net sellers in the capital markets on Wednesday, as they offloaded shares worth ₹5,684.63 crore, according to exchange data.
+- Also read: Stock Market Live Updates October 25, 2024: Sensex, Nifty trade positive; range-bound trade expected amid global uncertainty

 Comments